Peggy Vrijens

 Peggy Vrijens (born 28 October 1976) is a Dutch actress.
+She is known for her work in television, film, theatre, and voice acting, as well as her appearances in several Dutch reality shows.

 Career

-She played a role in the television series Rozengeur & Wodka Lime (2001 – 2002), Costa!
+Vrijens played a role in the television series Rozengeur & Wodka Lime (2001 – 2002), Costa!
 (2005) and Voetbalvrouwen (2007 – 2010).
 She also played the role of Morgan le Fay in several episodes of the television series Het Huis Anubis en de Vijf van het Magische Zwaard (2011).

-In 2005, she played the role of Joy in the film Joyride.
+In 2005, Vrijens played the role of Joy in the film Joyride.

 In 2006, she participated in the popular television show Wie is de Mol?.
 In 2020, she appeared in a special anniversary edition of the show, called Wie is de Mol?
 Renaissance, which featured only contestants of previous seasons.

-She appeared in the 2021 film Liefde Zonder Grenzen.
+Vrijens appeared in the 2021 film Liefde Zonder Grenzen.

 Using motion capturing, the motions of the character Aloy in the game Horizon Forbidden West were acted by Vrijens.